phucvu-nyu/bst236/docs/index.md

 ![Turing](./assets/covers/chapter_welcome_turing.jpg)

 Welcome to BST236!
-I am excited to welcome you to this foundational course where we will explore the integral aspects of statistical computing integrated with advanced generative AI technology.
-This course is for graduate students at [Harvard T.H.
-Chan School of Public Health](https://www.hsph.harvard.edu/).
-Our journey will cover a diverse array of topics from optimization techniques to advanced deep learning, all crucial for effective data analysis.
-This course is designed to bridge methods with practical application.
-We will teach how to write efficient and reproducible code with AI copilot.
-Through collaborative projects, hands-on exercises, and rigorous discussions, you'll gain proficiency in both the conceptual and practical dimensions of computing.
-I am eager to engage with each of you and see the innovative solutions and perspectives you bring to our class.
+I am excited to welcome you.
+This course is designed to prepare you for all what you need for the basic computational skills for data science.
+The way of coding in the era of generative AI has been revolutionized.
+I aim to teach you all aspects of statistical computing seamlessly integrated with AI copilot.
+You will not only learn various cool algorithms but also the workflow of efficient and reproducible programming.
 Let's dive into an exciting semester of learning and discovery!

 [Dive in](chapter_syllabus/)